Jul 20, 2020

-On July 19, 2019, Narwhal Capital released its Q2 2019 Review for public consumption.
+On July 20, 2020 Narwhal Capital released its Q2 2020 Macro Review and Outlook.
 The commentary contained therein is the firm's opinion at the time of publication and not intended to be investment advice.

 Please click on the link below to view the PDF.

 Chief Investment Officer, Portfolio Manager

 Ben arrived at Narwhal from a small investment firm in Eugene, Oregon, where he cut his teeth investing in individual stocks, bonds and derivatives.
 He earned the right to use the CFA designation in 2016, holds his Series 65 license and is a certified Financial Risk Manager.
 Ben received a bachelor’s degree in finance from the University of Washington.
 In his free time, he plays competitive tennis, mentors for Mentoring for Leadership and is a frequent contributor to The Investing Podcast.

 At Narwhal Capital Management, you’re more than just a portfolio, and it’s not all about the numbers.
 Let’s start with a meeting about your needs and future goals.